-(2h30min; 7,3kms) Puente de los Navarros (1.075m), the western edge of the National Park.
+(2h30min; 7.3kms) Puente de los Navarros (1,075m), the western edge of the National Park.
 The GR11 leaves the road, and on the right, drops down to cross the River Arazas via the Puente de la Canaleta bridge.
 Shortly afterwards you take a path that heads up to the left - to the right one of the Camino de Santiago routes leads down to Torla – and which some 10 minutes later comes out into a wider path.
 On the right you go to Torla via the GR15.2, and to the left you follow a path up to Bajo.
 The path enters the Ordesa valley.
 Gigantic mountain walls open out on both sides: to the left, the Mondarruego or the renowned Tozal de Mallo, and to the right, the Sierra de las Cutas.
 The walk is made even more pleasant by the presence of three waterfalls: Molinieto, Tamborrotera and los Abetos.
 The GR11 retreats to Pradera de Ordesa, as you reach a path that is wheelchair-friendly.

 At the beginning of the stage, the Refugio de Bujaruelo (//) , (64 beds in rooms for 2, 4 or 8) has a restaurant, a café, camping facilities and food all day long.
 Three kilometres down the road, following the track coming from Puente de los Navarros you will find the Camping Valle de Bujaruelo (//) .
 As well as an area for camping, it has chalets, a shelter, a bar-restaurant plus a small supermarket.